 The RESCUE 11 arrived on August 10th, 2021 into Key West with quite a fanfare of people lining the streets on the way to the Key West Firehouse Museum.
 Mayor Teri Johnston was there to meet San.
 This is a very beautiful sculpture that I chose specifically for the Firehouse as it has a light blue water pipe running through it.
-The old Firehouse #3, now a museum, has now become number 3 on the Conch train tour, as it passes by 4 times an hour making its way on a historical tour around Key West.
+The old Firehouse #3, now a museum, has now become number 3 on the Conch train tour, as it passes by several times a day making its way on a historical tour around Key West.

 This piece of the Project 911up sculptures has several long lines of rebar running just along the top of the block showing us a very interesting linear look.
 We here at the studio, can imagine this one being shown at a major architectural sight as the obvious construction of the wall is evident.
 There is something to be said about this finely cut block and maybe wanting the artist to create a specific look for you, without cutting this one into a couple different shapes.